fergiemcdowall/norch/README.md

 Native installation on Windows should be regarded as non-trivial.
 If you have the "right" python and C libs installed then it will work without any problems.
 See the section "Tested and Supported Platforms" in the [levelDOWN docs](https://github.com/rvagg/node-leveldown).
 Windows users who cannot/will not change their C/Python setup can optionally check out the [virtual-forage](https://github.com/fergiemcdowall/virtual-forage) package, which will fire up forage in a virtual machine.
+Having said that- give it a go, it will _probably_ work.

 ##Installing Forage.js